 - a.
-Should have a working knowledgeof the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
-Worked the 12 Steps. - c.
-Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - d.
+Worked the 12 Steps. - b.
+Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - c.
 A minimum of three (3) years continuous clean time.
-(Clean-time cannot be waived due to any circumstance) - e.
-At least one (1) year previous service at the Area level. - f.
-An understanding of Robert's Rules of Order. - g.
+(Clean-time cannot be waived due to any circumstance) - d.
+At least one (1) year previous service at the Area level. - e.
+An understanding of Robert's Rules of Order. - f.
 Willingness, desire, and ability to serve.